How to Connect CSS in HTML

 Using external CSS improves:

-- Page load speed (STO)
+- Page load speed (SEO)

 - Code readability